-The other great part of this recipe is its nuance of flavor.
-Several spices like soy sauce, wine, bay leaves, chili, curry and tomato paste are used, but they are balanced so well and they create this rich flavor without overpower the taste of beef.
-None of the spices will stand out too much, so it’s neither a curry stew or tomato taste dish, but taste much better than any of them.
+This beef stew uses soy sauce, wine, bay leaves, chili, curry powder, and tomato paste to create a balanced and rich flavor without overpowering the taste of the beef.
+None of the spices stands out too much.
+It’s neither a curry nor tomato flavored dish, but tastes much better than the combination of the two.

-1) Boiling beef tendon before braising and discard the water is a must.
-Because this part is quite smelly, so if you cook with them directly, the dish will end up with an unpleasant smell.
+1) Boil the tendon and discard the boiling water before braising.
+This is a must.
+Raw beef tendon is quite smelly.
+If you cook it in a dish directly, the dish will end up with an unpleasant (even stinky) smell.

-2) Simmering beef tendon in high pressure cooker for 30 minutes in order to reduce braising time.
-The tendon part is so tough that it takes many hours to braising on stove.
+2) Simmer the tendon in a pressure cooker for 30 minutes to reduce braising time.
+The tendon part is so tough that it takes many hours to braising on stove top.

-3) Boiling beef before braising and keep the broth.
+3) Boil the beef before braising and save the broth.
 I like to keep the broth because it’s quite flavorful.
-But if the broth smells bad, discard it and use water instead for braising.
+However, if the broth smells bad (due to the freshness of the beef), discard it and use fresh water for the braising process.

-5) Use enough broth to cover the beef and simmer on low heat until beef gets soft, then turn to higher heat to reduce broth in the end.
-If broth reduced too much, it will get thick very fast and cause burning bottom of the skillet (or wok).
-Don’t forget to stir the stew several times during simmering, and add broth if necessary.
+5) Use enough broth to cover the beef, and simmer on low heat until the beef becomes soft, then turn up the heat to reduce the broth toward the end.
+If the broth is reduced too much, it will get thick very fast and start to burn at the bottom of the skillet (or wok).
+Don’t forget to stir the stew several times while simmering, and add extra broth if needed.

-- 2.4 kilograms beef plate, cubed into bite size
+- 2.4 kilograms (5 pounds) beef plate, cut into bite-size cubes

 - 4 tablespoons Shaoxing wine

-- 1 1/2 thumbnail ginger, divided into 3 thick slices, slightly smashed with knife
+- 1 1/2 thumbnail ginger, divided into 3 thick slices, slightly smashed with a knife

-- 15 centimeters scallion, chopped (2 centimeters in length)
+- 15 centimeters (6 inches) scallion, chopped (2 centimeters /1 inches in length)

 - 4 bay leaves